 Section 51 mandates the Authority to secure reasonable compensation for the breeder, considering the nature of the variety and the expenditure incurred by the breeder in developing it.

-Additionally, the Authority ensures that the licensee possesses adequate means to provide the seeds or propagating material to farmers in a timely manner and at reasonable market prices.
+Additionally, the Authority ensures that the licensee possesses adequate means to provide the seeds or propagating material to farmers promptly and at reasonable market prices.

 The compulsory license does not authorize the licensee to import the variety or its material from abroad if doing so would infringe upon the breeder’s rights.